 ii.
 Provoke: "Irritate by exacting commands and perpetual faultfinding and interference for interference' sake."
 (Peake)

 iii.
 "Parents, and specially fathers, are urged not to irritate their children by being so unreasonable in their demands that their children lose heart and come to think that it is useless trying to please their parents."
 (Bruce)

 iv.
 "The word 'fathers' can refer to parents of both sexes, though it may well have an eye to the importance of the father's role, within God's created order, in the upbringing of children."
 (Wright)

 d.
 Lest they become discouraged: Children who grow up with parents who provoke them will become discouraged.
-They will not feel the love and the support from their parents like the should, and they will come be believe that the whole world is against them, because they feel their parents are against them.
+They will not feel the love and the support from their parents like the should, and they will come to believe that the whole world is against them because they feel their parents are against them.
 This reminds us how important it is to season our parenting with lots of grace.
 Perhaps we should be as gracious, gentle, forgiving, and longsuffering with our children as God is with us.

 5. (3:22-4:1) The new man's servant and master relationship.

 Bondservants, obey in all things your masters according to the flesh, not with eyeservice, as men-pleasers, but in sincerity of heart, fearing God.
 And whatever you do, do it heartily, as to the Lord and not to men, knowing that from the Lord you will receive the reward of the inheritance; for you serve the Lord Christ.
 But he who does wrong will be repaid for what he has done, and there is no partiality.
 Masters, give your bondservants what is just and fair, knowing that you also have a Master in heaven.

 a.
 Obey in all things your masters according to the flesh: As Christians put on the new man, they will show a properly submissive attitude towards their masters - in a modern context, towards their employer or supervisor.